8 Best Business VoIP Providers for Modern Phone Systems, from Small Business to Enterprise

 6. Security Concerns

-If your VoIP system doesn’t have encryption or up-to-date security patches, you risk data leaks.
+If your business VoIP system doesn’t have encryption or up-to-date security patches, you risk data leaks.

 How to Choose the Right VoIP Provider

-Picking a VoIP provider is a big decision.
+Picking a business VoIP phone service is a big decision.
 Here’s a quick checklist to help you make the right choice:

 1. Assess Your Business Needs